 6. School readiness

 Plus, kids with larger vocabularies are better able to understand directions and take part in school activities.
+You can also ask questions while you read to help his comprehension and fully engage in the reading process.
+You might ask:

 7. Lifelong success